RichardDooling/Entertainment_Law/Copyright_Registration/Writers_And_Copyright_Registration.md

 A writer hired to work on a television show or a feature film doesn't have to worry about registering any copyrights.
-They are working for hire, the way the studio likes it, so that the studios own the copyright and not the writer.
+They are working for hire, the way the studio likes it, so that the studios own the copyright.
-That's okay because writers are usually well-paid in Hollywood, with fringe benefits negotiated by their powerful guilds.
+The writer gets a fat paycheck, including residuals and benefits negotiated by their powerful guilds, but owns no rights in the works they create.

 #### Spec Screenplays